MMagg-dev/Checklist_tracker_guide_AC_Valhalla/legal/Privacy_Policy.md

 ### Change Logs
 * 28th May, 2021 - updated for information collection and third party usage by Facebook, MoPub, and Vungle.
 In addition, InMobi has been removed as a third party which can collect information.
+* 17th March, 2022 - updated for information collection and usage by third-party service provider by AppLovin.
+In addition, AdColony, MoPub, and Vungle have been removed as third parties that can collect information.